-On Cloudways Platform, navigate to Application Management tab and click Launch Database Manager.
+On Cloudways Platform, navigate to the Application Management tab and click Launch Database Manager.

 Now, click on Export.
 This will create a complete copy of the database, and then automatically download it on your local machine.

 You now have successfully created a manual website backup on your local machine.

 I hope you now understand how to backup WordPress website in simple steps.
 However, when it comes to security, you should not entirely rely on WordPress backups alone because they could also get corrupted.

 Remember that a cloud hosting provider such as Cloudways offers you secure and scalable cloud hosting solution with both automatic and manual backup capabilities.